-- the parent's/carer's views - information about the child's academic, social and emotional development

-- where relevant, the child's medical history and the views of a medical professional - whether the child has previously been educated out of their normal age group - whether the child may naturally have fallen into a lower age group if it were not for being born prematurely - the views of the Head teacher of the school concerned
+- the parent's/carer's views - information about the child's academic, social and emotional development - where relevant, the child's medical history and the views of a medical professional - whether the child has previously been educated out of their normal age group - whether the child may naturally have fallen into a lower age group if it were not for being born prematurely - the views of the Head teacher of the school concerned.

-The admission authority of the school will set out clearly for parents the reasons for their decision about the year group a child should be admitted to.
+NNC will write to parents setting out clearly the reasons for their decision about which year group a child should be admitted to.